CenturyLinkCloud/mdw/docs/_docs/guides/SOAPService.md

   ![alt text](../images/addActivity2.png "addActivity2")

 - When you click Finish the Java code for a skeleton implementation is generated.
 You will also see the Java class under your package in Process Explorer.
-This source code resides under src/main/workflow and is known as a Dynamic Java workflow asset.
+This source code resides under src/main/workflow and is known as a dynamic Java workflow asset.
 It is dynamic because it can be changed without needing any kind of application deployment.
 Naturally there are rigorous controls in place to prevent unauthorized modifications.

 - In step 1 you were granted permissions in the MDW Demo environment to create and modify workflow assets.
-With Dynamic Java, as with all types of workflow assets, MDW provides facilities for versioning, rollback and import/export for migrating between environments.
+With dynamic Java, as with all types of workflow assets, MDW provides facilities for versioning, rollback and import/export for migrating between environments.

 - Update the generated Java source code to resemble the following: